 FXCM – Future of Trading

 FXCM is known for offering well-rounded services.
-Despite offering a narrow range of tradable markets, it serves a number of types of traders.
+Despite offering a narrow range of tradable markets, it serves several types of traders.
 The pricing at FXCM is average.
 At this platform, you get:

 - Strong trading tools that serve high volume traders and algorithmic traders amongst other types of traders